bujjujj/BSE_Template_Portfolio/index.md

 | Chris | Lynbrook High School | (still figuring out area of interest) | Incoming Junior

 ![Headstone Image](https://hackster.imgix.net/uploads/attachments/315304/third2beye2bfor2bthe2bblind_we34TitvS0.jpg?auto=compress%2Cformat&w=600&h=450&fit=min)

+# Reflection
+This experience in BlueStamp has been a great one, and I'm glad that I took this opportunity.
+It was my first time doing an engineering project, and assembling all the parts together and doing the code was quite fun.
+There were some confusing moments, and at times it also got boring, but that was all part of the process.
+Getting familiar with all the parts in the kit was like getting introduced to a fancy and complicated looking lego set, and it got me excited for what was to come.
+I also learned to be flexible, and to be able to adjust my goals according to the situation.
+Overall, I gained quite a bit from this three week program of BlueStamp, and who knows, I might come again.

 # Final Milestone
 When I finished my second milestone, I had thought that my final milestone would've been to solder everything together.
 However, after soldering my vibrating motor wires to a jumper wire, I realized that I was much too inexperienced with soldering to get everything done in time.
 There was also the chance that I would mess up the soldering, and that would complicate things even more.
 So, the only soldering I did this third week was for the vibrating motors, and I changed my third milestone goal to soldering the vibrating motor and to get my device into a shape that could be worn, instead of soldering everything together.
 The main tool I used to assemble everything were the zipties, and they actually proved to be pretty effective.
 Since I was also using the breadboard instead of the perfboard, I had a larger project, and that made connecting everything together easier as well.